 Dining and sky-high views go hand-in-hand with the Canadian Rockies.
-Banff National Park's exceptional elevated dining and culinary scene is no exception and both Banff and Lake Louise boast restaurants that overlook glaciers, lakes, mountain peaks and the valley bottoms below.
-The views are jaw-dropping and unique in their own right, and in this post, we'll give you the insiders tips on the best restaurants with a view in Banff National Park.
+Both Banff and Lake Louise boast restaurants with spectacular outlooks over lakes, mountains and valleys.
+The views are jaw-dropping in their own right, but when combined with a mouthwatering meal, they become part of an experience you'll never forget.
+This post will give you insider tips on the best restaurants with a view in Banff National Park.

 1. Sky Bistro

 Another one of three Banff restaurants on OpenTable Top 100 is the Juniper Bistro at the Juniper Hotel.
-Perched at the beginning of Mount Norquay Road and overlooking Banff town, Mount Rundle, Vermilion Lakes, and the Bow Valley, the Juniper Bistro does a unique après menu in the winter to compliment a day of skiing and it features indoor and outdoor wood-burning fireplaces.
+Perched at the beginning of Mount Norquay Road and overlooking Banff town, Mount Rundle, Vermillion Lakes, and the Bow Valley, the Juniper Bistro is the perfect place to relax after a day of adventures.
+In winter, it offers a unique après menu to compliment a day of skiing, and in summer, the patio offers breathtaking views over the valley.

-The last of the three Banff restaurants to be featured in OpenTable Top 100 and the only five-diamond restaurant west of Ottawa, Eden is a fine dining experience like no other.
+The last of the three Banff restaurants to be featured in OpenTable Top 100 and the only five-diamond restaurant west of Ottawa, Eden, is a fine dining experience like no other.
 The butler-like service at Eden remarks a past-time era of elegance and class.
-Located on Sulphur Mountain overlooking Mount Rundle, the Fairmont Banff Springs, and the Bow Valley, Eden has a new chef as of this spring that has brought a new flare from his years of international experience at top restaurants around the world.
+Located on Sulphur Mountain overlooking Mount Rundle, the Fairmont Banff Springs, and the Bow Valley, Eden has a new chef who has brought a unique flair from his years of international experience at top restaurants worldwide.

-Mount Norquay's Cliffhouse Bistro is especially popular with the locals of the Bow Valley and is open spring to fall and with limited hours in the winter.
+Mt.
+Norquay's Cliffhouse Bistro is especially popular with the locals of the Bow Valley and is open spring to fall and with limited hours in the winter.
 This former tea house was renovated and reopened in recent years.
-During the winter, Mount Norquay hosts moonlight dining experiences under the full moon at Cliffhouse Bistro that compliment three-course dining with wine pairings at the top of the mountain with the full moon over Banff and Mount Rundle.
+During the winter, Mt.
+Norquay hosts moonlight dining experiences under the full moon at Cliffhouse Bistro that complement three-course dining with wine pairings at the top of the mountain with the full moon over Banff and Mount Rundle.

 Located at the famous Fairmont Chateau Lake Louise, the Lakeview Lounge gives you a million-dollar view of none other than Lake Louise itself.
 Perfect for winter dining before or after a skate or sleigh ride on Lake Louise, the Lakeview Lounge is where you can capture the perfect dining experience at one of the world's most famous lakes.